INGRID: an interactive grid generator for 2D edge plasma modeling: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank M.E.Rensink for his help with grid generation in UEDGE.
+The authors would like to thank M.E.Rensink for his help with grid generation in UEDGE, and L.L.LoDestro for many critical comments on the manuscript.
 This work was performed for U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, and General Atomics under Contract DE-FG02-95ER54309.